chdsssbaba/git-solved-23A91A05E9/DevOpsSimulator/README.md

 - Mock external APIs

 ### Experimental Features (Disabled by default)
-The conflict-simulator branch introduces AI/ML and multi-cloud ideas.
-These are behind feature flags and NOT production-ready:
 - AI-powered deployment optimization (flag: AI_OPTIMIZATION)
 - Predictive scaling and anomaly detection
 - Multi-cloud orchestration concepts